-The following discussion and analysis of our financial condition, results of operations and cash flows should be read in conjunction with the (1) unaudited condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q, and (2) the audited consolidated financial statements and notes thereto and management's discussion and analysis of financial condition and results of operations for the year ended December 31, 2015 included in the Form 10-K dated as of, and filed with the Securities and Exchange Commission, or the SEC, on February 25, 2016 (File No. 001-35580).
+The following discussion and analysis of our financial condition, results of operations and cash flows should be read in conjunction with the (1) unaudited condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q, and (2) the audited consolidated financial statements and notes thereto and management's discussion and analysis of financial condition and results of operations for the year ended December 31, 2015 included in the Annual Report on Form 10-K dated as of, and filed with the Securities and Exchange Commission, or the SEC, on February 25, 2016 (File No. 001-35580).
 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 These statements are often identified by the use of words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "estimate," or "continue," and similar expressions or variations.
 Such forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified herein, and those discussed in the section titled "Risk Factors," set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other SEC filings.
+Factors, "set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other SEC filings.
 We disclaim any obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.

-Certain measures in the section entitled "-Key Factors Affecting Our Performance-Billings," and "-Comparison of the Three Months Ended March 31, 2016 and 2015" are presented on a constant currency basis.
-These measures, as well as our free cash flow measure included in the section entitled "-Key Factors Affecting Our Performance-Free Cash Flow," are not in accordance with U.S. Generally Accepted Accounting Principles, or GAAP.
+The billing amounts, as described in the section entitled "-Key Factors Affecting Our Performance-Billings," as well as our free cash flow measure included in the section entitled "-Key Factors Affecting Our Performance-Free Cash Flow," are not in accordance with U.S. Generally Accepted Accounting Principles, or GAAP.
 These non-GAAP financial measures are not intended to be considered in isolation or as a substitute for, or superior to, financial information prepared and presented in accordance with GAAP.
 These measures may be different from non-GAAP financial measures used by other companies, limiting their usefulness for comparison purposes.
 We believe investors should consider these non-GAAP financial measures in evaluating our results as they are indicative of our ongoing performance and reflect how management evaluates our operational results and trends.